-Each DS18S20 contains a unique 64-bit code (see Figure 6) stored in ROM.
-The least significant 8 bits of the ROM code contain the DS18S20's 1-Wire family code: 10h.
+Each DS1822 contains a unique 64-bit code (see Figure 6) stored in ROM.
+The least significant 8 bits of the ROM code contain the DS1822's 1-Wire family code: 22h.
 The next 48 bits contain a unique serial number.
 The most significant 8 bits contain a cyclic redundancy check (CRC) byte that is calculated from the first 56 bits of the ROM code.
-A detailed explanation of the CRC bits is provided in the CRC Generation section.
-The 64-bit ROM code and associated ROM function control logic allow the DS18S20 to operate as a 1-Wire device using the protocol detailed in the 1-Wire Bus System section.
+A detailed explanation of the CRC bits is provided in the CRC GENERATION section.
+The 64-bit ROM code and associated ROM function control logic allow the DS1822 to operate as a 1-Wire device using the protocol detailed in the 1-WIRE BUS SYSTEM section of this data sheet.